zostaw/raspberrypi_starter/README.md

 Wifi is *NOT* supported since Raspberry Pi OS (12 - Bookwarm).
 The headless option was removed.
 Instead you can configure wifi after connecting ssh (over ethernet) and running raspi-config.
+Or if you have hdmi adapter, you can finish configuration over hdmi.